Why I love my hometown

 I wish more people knew about a guy called Louis Le Prince who’s said to have filmed the first ever motion picture in Leeds.
 Most people think it was the Lumière brothers or Thomas Edison, and there’s an open debate about it.
 Unfortunately, Le Prince disappeared in 1890 so he fell by the wayside without any recognition.

 Although I was on the other side of the world when shooting Baby Done, filming in Auckland felt very familiar; like coming home.
 One morning I was on the balcony of my apartment in Downtown and I heard the familiar sound of the cricket ball hitting willow and I realised, even living in London (never mind America), that I hadn’t heard that sound in years.
 My parents live opposite Horsforth Cricket Club so I used to hear that sound all the time.
 That moment was like, “Woah, this is weird”, so I put my shoes on, found the park and sat there and watched village cricket for a whole day.
 Who’s done that in the last 20 years?
 It was great, I absolutely loved it!

-A riff off of The Great British Bake Off, Ready, Steady, Bake It lets you pit your baking skills against your pals’.
+Inspired by The Great British Bake Off, Ready, Steady, Bake It events let you pit your baking skills against your pals’.
 Pick a bake, choose your ingredients and one of the ten workstations available and, after 90 minutes on the clock, unveil your showstopper to the world.

 Where: New York

-They say if you spend ten years in New York then you become a New Yorker.
-It would’ve been ten years for me in April, so I’m claiming it.
+They say if you spend ten years in New York then you become a New Yorker, so I’m claiming it.